Warren Ellis (musician): Life and career

 In 2002, Ellis released a solo album on King Crab records called Three Pieces for Violin.
 Since 2005 he has played on several Marianne Faithfull albums.
 Nick Cave and Warren Ellis composed the award-winning score of the film The Proposition, and collaborated again on the scores of The Assassination of Jesse James by the Coward Robert Ford, The Road, and Far from Men.

 In 2009, Nick Cave and Warren Ellis released White Lunar – an album that includes other soundtrack scores.

 Following the release of Carnage, Ellis and Nick Cave toured Europe in the autumn of 2021 and the United States in the spring of 2022.

 Ellis has lived in Paris since 1998 with his French wife and their two children.

 In 2021, Ellis and his wife announced the purchase of a parcel of land in Sumatra, which they donated to the non-profit Jakarta Animal Aid Network.
 Ellis Park Wildlife Sanctuary is adjacent to the existing Sumatra Wildlife Centre, and specialises in animals who need lifetime care and cannot survive in the wild.
 Ellis Park, a documentary about Ellis and the Sanctuary, was directed by Justin Kurzel.

+Signature guitar

+In 2010, Eastwood Guitars introduced the Warren Ellis Signature Electric Tenor Guitar, a model developed in collaboration with Ellis and based on his longstanding use of fifth tuned stringed instruments and Fender Duo-Sonic guitars in performances and recordings.